TrueFiction/ant-tester/README.md

 # Java + Junit + Ant Template Project
 ----------
 A Java template project pre configured with Junit and Ant.
-It comes integrated with Travis CI, so continuous integration comes out of the box
+It comes integrated with Travis CI, so continuous integration comes out of the box.

 ## Quick Start
 - Clone or download this repo